 $10,500 - No more than $4,500 of this amount may be in subsidized loans.

 The interest rates listed in the table below are for Undergraduate Direct Subsidized and Unsubsidized Student Loans.

 |7/1/18 - 6/30/19||5.05%|

 How does repayment work if I have Federal Family Education Loans (FFEL) and Federal Direct Loans?

 You will have to make separate payments to each lender.
 You can also choose to consolidate with the Federal Direct Loan program if you would like to make only one monthly payment.

 How can I consolidate my loans with the Federal Direct Loan program?

 You may go to studentloans.gov for more information regarding consolidation.

 Where can I find information about who services my other federal loans?

 You can find information about the servicers of your other loans at www.nslds.ed.gov.
-You will use your pin number from the FAFSA to access your information.
+You will use your FSA ID to access your information.